RazorSQL Performance Tuning Guide

 macOS / Mac OS X

-NOTE: For newer verisons of RazorSQL, memory settings can be adjusted via the Help -> Adjust Memory Settings menu option.
+NOTE: For older verisons of RazorSQL, memory settings can be adjusted via the Help -> Adjust Memory Settings menu option.

 Linux / Unix